 What is Earth Hour?

-WWF’s Earth Hour is a global annual event where hundreds of millions of people switch off their lights for one hour to show they care about our planet.
-It’s about people from across the globe coming together to create a symbolic and spectacular lights out display and asking for change.
+WWF’s Earth Hour is an annual global celebration where people switch off their lights for one hour to show they care about the future of our planet.

 A brief history of Earth Hour